Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 - ``id=loginForm`` (3)

-.. note:: There's an important use of this, and similar locators.
-These vs. xpath allow Selenium to test UI elements independent of it's location on the page.
-So if the page structure and organization is altered, the test will still pass.
-One may, or may not, want to also test whether the page structure changes.
-In the case where web-designers frequently alter the page, but it's functionality must be regression tested, testing via ID and name attributes, or really via any HTML property becomes very important.

-Locating by name
+Locating by Name
 ~~~~~~~~~~~~~~~~

-Similar to the identifier locator type when an @id attribute is not found,
-the name locator type will locate the first element with a matching @name
+The name locator type will locate the first element with a matching name
 attribute.
-If multiple elements have the same value for a name attribute then
+If multiple elements have the same value for a name attribute, then
 you can use filters to further refine your location strategy.
 The default
-filter type is value (matching the @value attribute).
+filter type is value (matching the value attribute).

 .. code-block:: html
   :linenos: